High stability 10GHz LNB.

 The PARI-O consists of a modified 10GHz LNB for outdoor use and an indoor unit that feeds power and reference signals to it and extract IF signal for use by an external receiver.

-This forms a high stability low phase noise 10Ghz down converter unit that can be used for any 10GHz reception in general and for Oscar 100 satellite reception in particular.
+This forms a high stability low phase noise 10Ghz down converter unit that can be used for any 10GHz reception in general including for Oscar 100 satellite reception.

 Size: 290x305x33 millimeter